Pacco-Sinbad/chipmunks_also_rest/README.md

     *** what do i want to do from here?
 I want to:

-        create a drop down menu of all the users previously created categories so they can easily keep track of different plants or areas of a garden.
+        XXXXcreate a drop down menu of all the users previously created categories so they can easily keep track of different plants or areas of a garden.XXXX

         i want to give the user the ability to enter search terms and filter out the results of their journal.

         i want to create a feature that will give the user a break down of their month upon the first successfull log in of the following month

-        i need to work on the aesthetics of the site
+        XXXXi need to work on the aesthetics of the siteXXXX

         i want to compile a list of resources for users to use when they are trying to diagnose issues with their plants